Koorye/DePT/README.md

 # Flexibility and Effectiveness

-Our DePT is orthogonal to both prompt tuning and adapter tuning approaches, therefore can improve all of them.
+Our DePT is orthogonal to both prompt tuning and adapter tuning approaches, therefore can be used as a plugin to improve all of them.

 <div align="center">
   <img src="examples/performance.png" width="40%" />